Oregon College Admissions Coronavirus Updates

 ☛ Test Dates

 SAT: May 2 and June 6 tests canceled.
 March 28 make up test canceled.
+Monthly test dates are scheduled August through December, with the possibility of a January test date, if needed.
 (Coronavirus Updates for Students Taking the SAT)

-AP: tests will be administered online, 45 minutes each; 2 test dates will be available for each subject; free live, virtual AP review courses will begin March 25.
+AP: tests were administered online, 45 minutes each; 2 test dates were available for each subject; free live, virtual AP review courses began March 25.
 (AP Updates for Schools Impacted by Coronavirus)

-IB: tests will no longer be held; students will be awarded a Diploma or Course Certificate which reflects their standard of work based on their previous coursework and assessments.
+IB: tests were not held; students were awarded a Diploma or Course Certificate which reflects their standard of work based on their previous coursework and assessments.
 (IB Updates for Schools Impacted by Coronavirus)

 ☛ Preview Days & Campus Tours